rayangdn/thymio-epfl/report.md

 PyVisGraph's `build()` function constructs a visibility graph from collections of polygonal obstacles.
 Each obstacle is defined by an array of vertex coordinates describing its geometric shape.

 ### Path Planning
 Once the visibility graph is constructed, we compute the shortest path using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) implemented in the PyVisGraph's `shortest_path()`function.
-This approach guarantees finding the shortest geometric path between start and goal.

 ```python
 shortest_path = graph.shortest_path(start, end)